 Category: Utility

 Shimeji is a free Japanese keyboard app that comes with a skinnable keyboard and cute emojis.
-The company used various Japanese YouTubers from tech content creators to teen influencers so that they can appeal to a wide range of audience.
+The company used various Japanese YouTubers from tech content creators to teen influencers so that they can appeal to a wide range of audiences.
 They had flexible and different approaches for each creator, making sure they appealed to the viewers, from giving how-to-use guides to prank videos using the Shimeji keyboard.

 5. Uniqlo